Airbus graduate application advice: how to give detail

-You can apply to more than one Airbus graduate scheme at once (which is not the case for all graduate employers), but, as Charlene explained to us, always include separate CV and covering letter documents for each scheme, tweaking each of them to show that you have the skills and knowledge specific to the particular scheme: the avionics engineering scheme, for example, or the software engineering scheme.
-Some candidates only submit one CV and covering letter while applying for more than one scheme, but this makes your application sound generic – the opposite to what you need to do.
+You can apply to more than one Airbus graduate scheme at once (which is not the case for all graduate employers), but, as Charlene explained to us, always include separate covering letters for each scheme, tweaking each of them to show that you have the skills and knowledge specific to the particular scheme: the electronics engineering scheme, for example, or the cyber security analyst scheme.
+Some candidates only write one covering letter while applying for more than one scheme, but this makes your application sound generic – the opposite to what you need to do.

 Go into detail about your degree

 ‘Lots of universities have similar degree courses but with different modules so we are interested to read about what you have studied on yours,’ says Charlene.

 In your CV: list the modules and projects that are most relevant to the programme(s) you are applying to.
 If it’s not clear from the title of your project how it is relevant to Airbus, include a short explanation.